-Graduate Contacts 4 Important Deadlines 5 Registration and Enrollment Registration Course Enrollment 6 Graduate Courses 9 Updating Your Address, Bank, Etc. Info .
-11 General Program Regulationsincluding taking a Leave of Absence, Personal Time Off Police MSc Program Regulations Duration and Registration Financial Support Coursework Supervisory Committee Departmental Seminars Thesis and MSc Examination .
-12 .
-13 .
-13 .
-14 PhD Program Regulations Duration and Registration Financial Support Coursework Supervisory Committee Minimum requirements of the PhD thesis Appraisal Examination PhD Exit Seminar Thesis and Final Oral Examination Departmental Seminars .
-16 .
-16 .
-17 .
-17 .
-18 .
-19 Transfer from MSc to PhD Program .
-23 Conference Support .
-23 Appendix A Advice preparing for supervisory committee meetings .
-25 Campus Life St. George Campus Services Scarborough Campus Services Mississauga Campus Services .
-26 .
-26
+Graduate Contacts 5

+Important Deadlines 6

+Registration and Enrollment 7

+Graduate Courses 10

+Updating Your Address, Bank, Etc. Info 12

+General Program Regulationsincluding taking a Leave of Absence, Personal Time Off Police .12 у

+MSc Program Regulations Duration and Registration Financial Support Coursework Supervisory Committee Departmental Seminars Thesis and MSc Examination 14 15 15 16

+PhD Program Regulations Duration and Registration 18 19 19 20 21 22

+Transfer from MSc to PhD Program 26

+Conference Support 26

+Appendix A Advice preparing for supervisory committee meetings .
+27

+St. George Campus Services .
+29 .
+29

-NOTE: Every effort was made to ensure the information in this Handbook was accurate at press time (September 1, 2022).
-This handbook is available on the EEB Graduate Student Handbook.
-Revised versions of the handbook will be posted as they become available
+NOTE: Every effort was made to ensure the information in this Handbook was accurate at press time (September 1, 2023).
+This handbook is available on the EEB Graduate Student Handbook webpage.
+Revised versions of the handbook will be posted as they become available.